 The window stars I showed you three days ago were modular, but flat and held together with glue.
-Today’s modular star is three dimensional and made of eight interconnecting units that hold together mechanically.
+Today’s modular star is three dimensional and made of five interconnecting units that hold together mechanically.

 Instructions for this star can be found in many places on the internet (now including this post), with almost as many credits for its design.
 I don’t remember where I found it first.
 The one above was made with 10 cm (4″) origami foil paper and is about 20 cm 8″ across.
 The foil was difficult to work with (perhaps that’s just me), so I did the demonstration in plain origami paper.
 It would work with lightweight coloured copy paper as well.